Lens Implants

 Cataract surgery lens implant procedures are generally available for people who have:

-Types of Lens Implants (IOLs)
+Types of Lens Implants

 The following lens implants are available for patients seeking to improve their vision as either an RLE/CLE procedure or as part of cataract eye surgery:

-Toric Implants.
 Because most people who are nearsighted or farsighted have some degree of Astigmatism (including those with cataracts), Toric Implants and Limbal Relaxing Incisions are two refractive surgery options available for many Nearsighted patients who have Astigmatism.
 In addition, these procedures often can be performed during your cataract surgery.
-If you have significant Astigmatism, your best option may be to be corrected for Monovision with Toric Lens Implants.
+If you have significant Astigmatism, your best option may be to be corrected for Monovision with a Toric Lens Implant.
 Unlike a Monofocal IOL Lens, a Toric lens has two focus points instead of one.
 A Toric Implant can reduce your astigmatism much like your glasses but since it is inside your eye, your astigmatism is nearly always corrected when properly performed.
 The technique is similar to a normal lens implant (IOL), but the Toric lens has to be properly positioned in order to successfully correct the astigmatism.
-Toric Implants will have no effect in correcting any reading problems (Presbyopia) or farsightedness unless the Toric lens is set for a monovision focus.
+Toric Implants will have no effect in correcting any reading problems (Presbyopia) or farsightedness unless the Toric lens is used for a monovision focus.

-Accommodating Implants.
 Accommodating Lens Implants are designed to change shape or position when a patient attempts to focus up close for reading.
 Because Accommodating Lenses have only one power, like a monofocal lens implant, the risk of night halos and glare is similar to a regular lens implant.
 Although they seem to work in some patients, in general the reading vision is not as good as with a multifocal and in some patients Accommodating Implants produce a variable effect on a patient’s ability to read better up close.
 Accommodating Implants do not reduce Astigmatism.
-For patients who have Accommodating Lens Implants, Limbal Relaxing Incisions may help reduce Astigmatism (Glasses and contacts lenses may also be options that may reduce or correct any Astigmatism in that eye).
+For patients who have Accommodating Lens Implants, Astigmatic Incisions may help reduce Astigmatism (Glasses and contacts lenses may also be options that may reduce or correct any Astigmatism in that eye).

 Accommodating Implants are a refractive surgery procedure that can help correct your vision for:

-covered by insurance so there is charge of around $900 for this type of lens and an additional fee for the refractive surgeon to implant the lens.
+Cataract Surgery.
+An Accommodating Lens may also be implanted in your eye during cataract surgery.
+Accommodating Implants are generally not covered by insurance so there is charge of $1,000 or more for this type of lens and an additional fee for the refractive surgeon to implant the accommodating lens.

-Monofocal Implants.
 Monofocal Lens Implants have only one power and can be used to correct vision to treat nearsightedness or farsightedness, or for monovision correction.
 Before the approval of the multifocal and accommodating implants, many patients had one eye corrected more for reading vision and the other eye more for distance vision through the use of Monofocal Implants.
 Many patients can adapt to this type of vision and the majority of patients still choose this option, especially if their vision was corrected for Monovision with contact lenses or the patient had Monovision either naturally or after LASIK or another laser vision correction procedure.

 Monofocal Implants are a refractive surgery procedure that can help correct your vision for:

-• Nearsig htness (Myopia)
+• Nearsightness (Myopia)

 • Farsightedness (Hyperopia)